3 accused in child's death to appear in court Monday

 Madison County Justice Court Judge Bruce McKinley will consider evidence against 19-year-old Byron McBride and two 17-year-olds, Dwan Wakefield and D'Allen Washington.

 The three are charged with murder in the May 18 death of Kingston Frazier.
-Investigators say his mother left Frazier sleeping in a running car when she went into a Jackson supermarket.
-The car, with Frazier shot dead in the back seat, was found abandoned hours later in nearby Gluckstadt.
+Investigators say his mother left the boy sleeping in a running car when she went into a Jackson supermarket.
+The car, with Kingston shot dead in the back seat, was found abandoned hours later in nearby Gluckstadt.

-Court papers obtained by The Associated Press show Wakefield told investigators that McBride stole the car and shot Frazier.
+Court papers obtained by The Associated Press show Wakefield told investigators McBride stole the car and shot Kingston.

 Comments